Cumberland Housing Revitalization Program (CHRP)

 Properties Undergoing Demolition, Rehabilitation and/or New Construction

-32 Virginia Avenue – Property Survey will begin soon.
-Scheduled for rehabilitation.
+32 Virginia Avenue – Scheduled for rehabilitation in September.

 Life in the surrounding community will be enhanced through: removal of unsightly and unsafe homes and related structures on the property; improvement of neighborhood appearances; reduction of squatters, crime and illegal activity related to these properties; and interest by other property owners and businesses to enhance and invest in their properties.
 The construction of new homes will enhance the neighborhood appearance and stabilize or increase property values.